-The following table sets forth our cash and cash equivalents and capitalization as of June 30, 2024.
+The following table sets forth our cash and cash equivalents and capitalization as of December 31, 2024.
 Such information is set forth on the following basis:

-- an actual basis (giving effect on a retroactive basis, to a 1- for -60,000 reverse stock split which will occur prior to the closing of the offering); and - on an adjusted basis to give effect to our sale of 1,500,000 Units in this offering at the assumed public offering price of \$[] per share, which is the last reported sale price of our Common Stock on the OTC on [], 2024, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- an actual basis (giving effect on a retroactive basis, to a 1-for-60,000 reverse stock split); and - on a pro forma basis to reflect the following immediately prior to completion of this offering related to the issuance of (i) Common Stock for conversion of convertible notes, (ii) Common Stock for services rendered and to be rendered, (iii) Common Stock in exchange for accounts payable owed (iv) Common Stock in exchange for existing warrants, and (v) the issuance to two convertible notes and a promissory note. - on an adjusted basis to give effect to reflect (i) the proforma adjustments set forth above and (ii) our sale of 1,000,000 Units in this offering at the assumed public offering price of \$5.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.